microsoft/typespec/packages/website/src/docs/standard-library/rest/operations.md

 @route("/pets") op list(): Pet[];
 ```

-Route path parameter are declared using `{}`.
+Route path parameters are declared using `{}`.
 Providing `@path` on the model property with the matching name is optional.

 ```cadl
 @route("/pets/{petId}") op get(petId: string): Pet;